FlameSaTTiK/BCI_EEG_Cam/README.md

 - Plotly for interactive visualizations

 ## License
-This project is part of a college project by Rounak Dey.
+This project is part of a college project.